edgelesssys/constellation/docs/docs/architecture/observability.md

 These include the Pod and container logs and the [system component logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/#system-component-logs).

 [Constellation services](https://docs.edgeless.systems/constellation/architecture/microservices) run as pods inside the `kube-system` namespace and use the standard container logging mechanism.
-The same is true for the [Cilium Pods](https://docs.cilium.io/en/latest/operations/troubleshooting/#logs).
+The same applies for the [Cilium Pods](https://docs.cilium.io/en/latest/operations/troubleshooting/#logs).

-You can collect logs from within the cluster via tools such as [Fluentd](https://github.com/fluent/fluentd), [Loki](https://github.com/grafana/loki), or [Elastic Stack](https://www.elastic.co/de/elastic-stack/).
+You can collect logs from within the cluster via tools such as [Fluentd](https://github.com/fluent/fluentd), [Loki](https://github.com/grafana/loki), or the [Elastic Stack](https://www.elastic.co/de/elastic-stack/).

 ## Traces